Ben0tis/er-pipeline/README.md

 ---

 ### **Future Enhancements**
-- Parameterize scripts to focus on specific years or regions.
+- Add way to focus on specific years or regions.
 - Add interactivity through a Jupyter Notebook or a lightweight web interface.
 - Include additional performance metrics, such as patient satisfaction or wait times.
-- Incorporate machine learning models to predict ER demand.

 ---